CtrlK

 Completeness

-Clearly answers both 'what' (queries, manages, troubleshoots Airflow via af CLI with specific operations listed) and 'when' (explicit 'Use when...' clause with detailed trigger phrases).
+Clearly answers both 'what' (queries, manages, troubleshoots Airflow via af CLI with specific operations listed) and 'when' (explicit 'Use when...' clause with detailed trigger terms).
 Also includes a 'Do NOT use' boundary condition, which further strengthens completeness.

 3 / 3